Connect with us

 Sad, sad and feels that no one would ever accept the fact that her adopted child is her child.

-Take home: It is expected that adopted kids would most time not look like their adoptive parents and so why telling them again?
+Take home: It is expected that adopted kids would most time not look like their adoptive parents so why tell them again?
 If not just to criticize their decisions.
 It’s bad.
 Whether the adoptive parents and their kid’s look-alike is nothing compared to the bond and love they’ll have in common.

 7.“Don’t know if it’s true but adopted kids are prone to depression…they wish they knew their real parents.”